 Landing page relevance plays a large part in how Google Ads calculates your Quality Score.
-The more relevant that your landing page is to your chosen keywords, the higher your Quality Score will be.
-The better your Quality Score, the higher position your ads will rank and the less money you’ll pay per click.
+The more relevant your landing page is to your chosen keywords, the higher your Quality Score will be.
+Improve your Quality Score to get your ads ranked higher and the less you’ll need to pay per click.

 Increased Links & Authority

-The more relevant and interesting content that your landing page provides, the more probable it is that people will share it with others.
-When people share your page, they’re increasing traffic without you paying for clicks.
+The more relevant and interesting content that your landing page provides, the more probable it is that people will share it with others, hence, increasing your web traffic without you paying for clicks.

-Take advantage of the data that Google Ads provides and start testing optimisations and using the following landing page best practices.
+Take advantage of the data that Google provides and start testing and adopting the following landing page best practices.

-At Google, we’re focused on delivering users the best possible results.
+At Google, we’re focused on delivering the best possible results to users.
 Customers want a landing page that is:

-The page that they click should be useful and applicable to what they’re looking for.
-If not, they’re more likely to leave your website and move to another website which will provide what they are looking for.
+The web page that they click in to should be useful and applicable to what they’re looking for.
+If not, they’re more likely to leave your website for a more relevant one.

-If a landing page is poorly designed or lacks product or service explanations, this signals that the website may not be completely honest or transparent.
-Customers want to know what they’re buying and that it comes from a reputable source.
+If a landing page is poorly designed or lacks product or service explanations, this sends a signal to users that the brand or website may not be completely honest or credible.

 Users shouldn’t have to click through a million links to find what they’re looking for.
-A landing page should be simple and straightforward – this includes on mobile devices, as well.
+A landing page should be simple and straightforward – this includes the mobile experience on devices.

-Your landing page should be consistent and dependable, no matter the platform.
+Your landing page should be consistent and accessible, no matter the platform.
 Issues such as a slow page load time can make people impatient, often causing them to click away prematurely.

 Let’s take a deeper look into each of these pillars and what may need improving on your landing page.

-Send the user to a tailored landing page, rather than a home page, so that they don’t have to click around to find the content that they’re looking for.
-Not only does this decrease the chances of a customer leaving your website before they find what they’re looking for, but it also signals to Google that the page is the best choice for users.
+Instead of sending users to a generic home page, direct them to a tailored home page so that they don’t have to click around to find the content that they’re looking for.
+Not only does this prevent customers from dropping off before they find what they’re looking for, but it also signals to Google that the page is the best choice for users.

 Use similar keywords on your landing page to those in your ad campaign.
 This helps ensure that the content is relevant and displays a unified experience to the customer.

 As an example, if your goal is to sell black dresses on your website, then your landing page should not suggest that users also view men’s shoes or baby clothes.
-Stay focused on your goal to keep users engaged and ensure that they don’t get distracted.
+Stay focused on your goal to keep users engaged and on the path to conversion.

 This also ties into the trustworthiness of your website.
 If you’re offering free delivery in your ad, then your landing page should also highlight free delivery.

-Make sure that your call to action and value proposition stand out.
+Make your call to action and value proposition stand out

-In terms of design, allow for a little extra white space around your call to action and value proposition in order to make them really pop.
-This reminds users why they clicked your ad and what they are looking to do.
+In terms of design, allow for a little extra white space around your call to action, or CTA and value proposition in order to make them really pop and hold onto users attention to drive action.

-Be clear about what your product is and why customers should purchase it from you over your competitors.
+Be clear about what your product and its advantage is and why customers should purchase it from you over your competitors.
 Don’t cut and paste your copy from another product or category page.

-It’s important that your landing page copy reflects the product being offered.
-For example, if you’re selling yoga clothes or mats, your copy should reflect a peaceful and mellow tone.
+It’s important that the tone of your landing page copy resonates with the audience.
+For example, if you’re selling yoga clothes or mats, reflect a more peaceful and mellow tone.

-You may have a few related offers or products that you’d like to push within the same campaign, but ad groups can be a great way to hone in on a more specific sales agenda.
+You may have a few related offers or products that can be grouped in the same campaign, within an ad group, to help drive a more specific sales agenda.

-Be upfront about what you’re offering and any additional fees.
+Be upfront about what you’re offering, additional fees and all

-It’s important that if your customers have a problem, they know how to contact you.
-This shows that your business is open and willing to communicate.
+It’s important that if your customers have a problem, they know how to contact you for help.
+This shows that your business is willing to communicate and offer customer support.

 Spelling errors and unnatural language are the first signs that a page might be a scam.
 Ensure that your copy flows naturally and is error free.

-If you’re asking customers to fill in forms with additional information or to submit an email address before entering your page, be extremely clear about why you need this information.
-Users are naturally hesitant about offering personal information and it will build a better sense of trust if you tell them why it’s necessary first.
-Evaluate the type of personal information that you’re asking for and determine whether your product is worth spending the time to fill in sensitive personal information before seeing it.
+If you’re asking customers to fill in forms to provide additional information or to submit an email address before entering your page, clarify why you need this information.
+Users are naturally hesitant about offering personal information so tell them why it’s necessary beforehand to build a better sense of trust.

-Knowing that other users are pleased with their purchase helps to build authority.
-Knowing that other users are pleased with their purchase helps to build authority.
+Knowing that other users are pleased with their purchase helps to build authority, so always display them.
 Never alter or delete reviews just because they may not be perfect.

 Not all customers are ready to purchase as soon as they click your ad.
 Provide a secondary call to action at the bottom of your page that may offer more information, but doesn’t necessarily require a firm commitment.
 This builds confidence, while keeping users on your website rather than leaving to find additional information.

 When users click on your ad, they expect to be taken directly to your landing page.
-Pop-ups may scare away potential customers by asking for too much information, too quickly.
+Pop-ups may annoy or scare away potential customers by asking for too much information, too early on.

-If your business boasts “free one-day shipping” or the “largest selection of trainers online” make sure that this is true and provide links to any supporting evidence.
+Only boast “free one-day shipping” or the “largest selection of sneakers online” on your website if it’s true.
 It’s often tempting to exaggerate, however, this can lead to negative reviews or worse, if your business can’t deliver.

 This helps to quell fears of email abuse or false promises and adds transparency to your business objectives.
-These links don’t need to be prominent, however, they should be easily accessible in case of questions.
+These links should be easily accessible in case of questions.